-(page 153) So now we are ready for the postscript that I warned you about...a few suggestions for you to consider as you map out your future.
+(page 154) Finally, I have a few suggestions for you to consider as you map out your future.

 I don't know your exact situation, so some of these suggestions might be inappropriate, but I hope they at least provide food for serious thought and discussion.